-Figure 4 shows the EDX analysis of the a) oxide deposit, b) white phase at the crack, and c) base metal near the crack.
+Figures 4 a), b) and c) show the EDX analysis of the oxide deposit, white phase at the crack, and base metal near the crack, respectively.
 Oxide deposits were collected at the internal surface using carbon tape.
 Figure 4 a) shows a high oxygen content (30.81%) in the deposits at the internal surface, which suggests the presence of oxide at the internal surface of the spool.
 Besides that, Figure 4 b) shows the EDX analysis of the unknown white phase.
-The result of oxygen content is quite high (similar to an oxide deposit), which suggests the white phase which is shown on the replica film is the formation of oxide in the base metal.
+The result of oxygen content is quite high (similar to an oxide deposit), which suggests the white phase shown on the replica film, is the formation of oxide in the base metal.
 Figure 4 c) shows the EDX analysis of the base metal near the crack.
 The result of oxygen is relatively low, which is consistent with the chemical composition result of P22 alloy.